awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 * *or* GNU Compiler Collection (GCC) 4.9 or later
 * *or* Clang 3.3 or later
-* A minimum of 4GB of RAM
+* A minimum of 4 GB of RAM

-  .. note:: 4GB of RAM is required to build some of the larger AWS clients.
+  .. note:: 4 GB of RAM is required to build some of the larger AWS clients.
 The SDK may fail to
-      build on EC2 instance types *t2.micro*, *t2.small* and other small instance types due to insufficient memory.
+      build on EC2 instance types *t2.micro*, *t2.small*, and other small instance types due to insufficient memory.